exterm/ratchet/README.md

 - Removed dependency on `constant_resolver` by depending directly on zeitwerk for reverse lookup, thanks to @Catsuko ([packwerk#410](https://github.com/Shopify/packwerk/pull/410))
 - Replaced `better_html` with `herb` which comes with a lot less dependencies
 - remove possibly outdated encoding handling from parsers
+- fixed prism deprecation warnings, thanks to @Earlopain ([packwerk#431](https://github.com/Shopify/packwerk/pull/431))

+## TO DO

+- Ratchet::Extractor#references_from_file should ignore references to the same file (e.g. `class A; end` in `a.rb` should not yield a reference)
+- add association inspector from Packwerk
+- rename the whole thing to ReferenceExtractor / reference_extractor

 ## Ideas